CDL-Quantum/Hackathon2020/TBD/README.md

 ![CDL Hackaton](img/qsvm.PNG)

 Similarly, we use another quantum algorithm for classification- the **Variational Quantum Classifier**.
+Similar to QSVM, the VQC algorithm also applies to classification problems.
+VQC uses the variational method to solve such problems in a quantum processor.
+Specifically, it optimizes a parameterized quantum circuit to provide a solution that cleanly separates the data.

+We apply these three algoriothms to obtain the classification of forementioned dataset and compare the results.